bluek8s/kubedirector/deploy/example_catalog/docs/mapr610-readme.md

 #### Sample usage of HttpFS
 HttpFS is used to list the content of maprfs.
 It can be used 2 ways, through browser or through curl commands.HttpFS
 1. Sample program to list contents of maprfs:///user.
 Launch the HttpFS web UI from "Service Endpoints".
 The URL is not complete and so will not be able to see anything.
-Now to complete in the below format to list the content of maprfs:///user
+To complete the URL update in the below format.
+For example, to list the content of maprfs:///user

-        http(s)://<link given in the servcie endpoints:port as per service endpoints>/webhdfs/v1/user?op=LISTSTATUS&user=mapr
+        http(s)://<link given in the service endpoints:port as per service endpoints>/webhdfs/v1/user?op=LISTSTATUS&user=mapr

 2. Sample curl command to perform similar operation as 1st sample

-        curl -u mapr -i "http(s)://<link given in the servcie endpoints:port as per service endpoints>/webhdfs/v1/user?op=LISTSTATUS&user=mapr"
+        curl -u mapr -i "http(s)://<link given in the service endpoints:port as per service endpoints>/webhdfs/v1/user?op=LISTSTATUS&user=mapr"